korsunskylab/rcna/README.md

-This package provides a native R implementation of the cna python package by Reshev and Rumker.
+This package provides a native R implementation of the cna python package by Reshef and Rumker.

 To get started, install rcna